 Big Ideas@Berkeley is annual contest providing funding, support, and encouragement to interdisciplinary teams of students.

 Berkeley Innovators provides an opportunity for entrepreneurial-minded students across the UC Berkeley campus to connect and share startup ideas.

 The CITRIS Foundry Innovation Incubator empowers top entrepreneurial scientists, researchers, and engineers from the University of California to build transformative companies that will have a significant influence on the world.
 This on-campus program is headquartered at UC Berkeley and leverages the resources and expertise inherent in both our local innovation ecosystem and our global collaborations to support new ventures, social enterprises, and tech transfer pathways that can influence and impact entire industries.

 Career Support for Entrepreneurs

-Many Berkeley MBA students and alumni launch companies, from Back to the Roots, Orion Span and TubeMogul (acquired by Adobe for $540 million) to Indiegogo and Keyhole—a satellite mapping venture that became Google Earth.
-Others are interested in joining startups and find (in a addition to the many entrepreneurship resources at Berkeley Haas reflected here) support from a dedicated entrepreneurship industry specialist in the Career Management Group.
+Many Berkeley MBA students and alumni launch companies, from Back to the Roots, Orion Span, and TubeMogul (acquired by Adobe for $540 million) to Indiegogo and Keyhole—a satellite mapping venture that became Google Earth.
+Others are interested in joining startups and find (in a addition to the many entrepreneurship resources at Berkeley Haas reflected here) support from a dedicated startup and VC industry specialist in the Career Management Group.